Catch 22: Indians rally, win AL-record 22nd straight game

 The Giants won 12 straight, played a 1-1 tie, and then won 14 in a row.
 But because the tied game was replayed from the start the next day, it didn’t technically count and therefore didn’t stop New York’s streak.

-Unlike many of Cleveland’s game’s over the past three weeks, this one required a little late-innings work by the Indians, who have outscored their opponents 142-37 during this unimaginable run.
+Unlike many of Cleveland’s game’s over the past three weeks, this one required a little late-innings work by the Indians, who have outscored their opponents 142-37 during this unimaginable run that has put them on the cusp of another Central title and possibly finish with the league’s best record.

+“This doesn’t really happen anywhere,” said Bruce, who came over in an Aug.
+9 trade from the New York Mets.
+“You can hit that lull in September and even though you’ve got all but wrapped up the division, you know, the games can get long.
+They can get boring.
+They can get monotonous.
+We have a lot of things going for us that make it not like that.

+“People are going crazy.
+It’s a playoff atmosphere.
+We’re trying to get the best record in baseball.”

 With one out in the ninth, pinch-hitter Tyler Naquin singled to left off Herrera, who then got rookie Francisco Mejia to bounce into a force.
 But Lindor, the blossoming superstar shortstop who has been Cleveland’s best hitter throughout the streak, came through with his double.